History and Epidemiology

 It is estimated that nearly one fifth of all children in the United States are poor, principally associated with adolescent pregnancies, single-parent households, and race.
 One third of black children live in a household with less than $14,335 annual income for a family of four, defined as the poverty level.
 Poverty is one of many risk factors associated with an increase in violence against individuals of all ages.
 Parenting practices are of crucial importance and provide the pediatrician with the possibility of early recognition and prevention (Rivara and Farrington, 1995).

 A nationally representative survey of use of illicit drugs has revealed the wide use of stimulants and tranquilizers.* Among women in the 15- to 44-year-old age range, almost half have used illicit drugs once in their life, and 2 million have used cocaine, mostly in the form of crack.
 In the 1992 survey, it was estimated that 17 million women in that age range were smokers, and 2 million drank five or more alcoholic beverages on one or more occasions in the preceding month.
 An unexpected finding in the survey was that about 70% of women who reported using drugs also reported having been sexually abused before the age of 16.
-These women were characterized as having poor nutrition, low self-esteem, depression, and, if pregnant, an increased risk of preterm labor.
-In addition, they had a greater than expected incidence of sexually transmitted diseases.
+These women were characterized as having poor nutrition, low self-esteem, depression, and, if pregnant, an increased

 From 1981 to 1997, the Centers for Disease Control and Prevention documented more than 488,300 cases of acquired immunodeficiency syndrome (AIDS) among women in the United States.
 Nearly 70% were related to either the woman’s own injecting drug use or sexual contact with an injecting drug user.